Gender bias is alive and well in 2023. Here’s how you can be an ally and interrupt it.

 How do you close the gap on bias?

-Up your unconscious bias game
+Uncover your unconscious gender bias

 First, you have to be aware of your own bias.
 An excellent free assessment is available through Harvard here.
 We all have bias.
 As a student of this work, I have my own bias.
 Be a part of their research and assess your own bias.
 Then, armed with this data, seek out areas where you can challenge your assumptions.
 Ask yourself the questions above in the moment, and call out others when they make decisions based on assumptions.
 In fact, I am certified in unconscious bias with the Cultural Intelligence Center.
 These tools help organizations shift the assumption-based thinking to create positive change for diversity and inclusion.